JT-Bruch/TerraCraft/readme.md

 		- Each tool of each ore type will have special effects that will be implemented to provide significant incentive for the player to use the tools.

 	- Fluid Effects:
         - Each fluid will have effects that will alter the landscape in some terraforming way.

-	- Fluid container:
-		- Each fluid will need to have a fluid container to hold the fluid before use in the more advanced blocks.

-	- Fluid maker:
+    - Terraforming Effects:
-		- A fluid maker block will be needed to convert the ores into workable fluids for the machine.
+        - While terraforming is in progress certain effects (sky color/lightning) will be present to the user as well.

-	- Fluid pipes:
+    - Armor:
-		- Need a set of pipes to go from fluid maker -> fluid container -> fluid tank.
+        - While each of the ores have their own toolset, I will be creating ONE armor set that is a combination of each ore.
+This armor set will have special effects that complement the tools as well.

 Upcoming features: